android-leha/AndroidAssetsConverter/README.md

 ======

 Put compiled class to icons dir and run.
-After compleate copy dirs to res directory of your project
+After complete copy dirs to res directory of your project

-This is alfa version for my needs
+This is Alpha version for my needs

 Libs
 ====